grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 ## Optimizing the DSP Code

 Faust is a Domain Specific Language helping the programmer to write very high-level and concise DSP code, while letting the compiler do the hard work of producing the best and most efficient implementation of the specification.
-By analysing the DSP source, the compiler typing system is able to discover how the described computations are effectively separated in four main categories:
+When processing the DSP source, the compiler typing system is able to discover how the described computations are effectively separated in four main categories:

 - computations done *at compilation/specialisation time*: this is the place for algorithmic signal processors definition heavily based on the lambda-calculus constitute of the language, together with its pattern-matching capabilities
 - computations done *at init time*: for instance all the code that depends of the actual sample-rate, or filling of some internal tables (coded with the `rdtable` or `rwtable` language primitives)
-- computations done *at control rate*: typically all code that read the current values of controllers (buttons, sliders, nentries) and update the internal state which depends of them
+- computations done *at control rate*: typically all code that read the current values of controllers (buttons, sliders, nentries) and update the DSP internal state which depends of them
 - computations done *at sample rate*: all remaining code that process and produce the samples

 One can think of these four categories as *different computation rates*.
 The programmer can possibly split its DSP algorithm to distribute the needed computation in the most appropriate domain (*slower rate* domain better than *faster rate* domain) and possibly rewrite some parts of its DSP algorithm from one domain to a slower rate one to finally obtain the most efficient code.